harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 liquidationRedeem
 -----------------

 A user executes a liquidation redeem that exchanges ONEBTC for ONE from the `LiquidationVault`.
-The BTC Parachain is in ``ERROR`` state with ``LIQUIDATION`` error code.
+The BTC Bridge is in ``ERROR`` state with ``LIQUIDATION`` error code.
 The 1:1 backing is being recovered, hence this function burns ONEBTC without releasing any BTC.
 The user is also allocated the ``PunishmentFee`` in ONE as reimbursement for possible opportunity costs.

 Specification
 .............